 After advantage to purchasing new packing equipment is the versatility of production.
-Including features, such as tool-free changeover, the machinery can make movement from one package material format to another less labor-intensive.
-The flexibility of this procedure is not only beneficial for workers, but can also help the company increase its reputation one with more variety in their produce.
+Including features, such as tool-free changeover, the machinery can make moving from one package material format to another less labor-intensive.
+The flexibility of this procedure is not only beneficial for workers but can also help the company increase its reputation one with more variety in its produce.

 3. Reduced Maintenance Costs

 Due to the packaging equipment being newly purchased there are lower maintenance costs – out with the old, and in with the new.
 The company will experience less downtime and reduced chance of parts breaking.
 An older machine presents with a higher risk of breaking; thereby, increasing the risk of breakdown cost.
 At some point, it will seem that you are throwing money away to replace the item instead of repairing it.
 By purchasing new machinery, you are making a long-term investment and saving cash in the long-run.